 Start by finding a caring and knowledgeable therapist that will keep you informed and actively involved in the treatment process.
 Make sure you’re included in the initial treatment planning discussion at some point in the early stages.

 Instead of seeking out a psychiatrist, choose a therapist that has experience treating adolescent depression.
 Allow them to perform a psychological assessment and start psychotherapy.
 Medication should not be the first line of treatment, particularly in a developing adolescent brain.
-After an initial trial of therapy however, it may become apparent that you child would be better helped with antidepressant medications in conjunction with therapy.
+After an initial trial of therapy, however, it may become apparent that your child would be better helped with antidepressant medications in conjunction with therapy.
 Do not rule them out if they become necessary.

 In most cases, though, psychotherapy is more effective for teenagers with depression.
 Before treatment begins, have a straightforward discussion with the therapist.
 Agree on what information will and will not be shared with you.
 Confidentiality and boundaries are important because your child has to feel comfortable and trust their therapist.

 Let your child know that you love them – no matter whether they’re happy or sad.
 Express your concern with sincerity.
 Assure them they can count on your support and that you’ll do everything you can to help them recover.

 If your teen will let you, give them comfort through personal affection.
 If they’re reluctant to accept physical contact, use a soothing voice and reassuring words.
 Do all in your power to show you’re empathetic and willing to listen to them.